EduArt-Robotik/edu_robot/README.md

 ## ROS2 Middleware

 Since version 0.5.0 it is possible to select the ROS2 middleware if edu_robot is used in a Docker container.
 If you want to configure it, you can do so by following [these instructions](documentation/update/changing-middleware.md).
+To see when, how and why you need to setup a Cyclone profile, have a look at [this guide](https://github.com/EduArt-Robotik/edu_robot/blob/develop/documentation/update/cyclone-profiles.md).

 ## Lighting Codes